 Along with his duties at Georgia State, Frady also serves as the head coach of the German National Team.
 In 2013, one of his pupils became the first product of the German baseball system to reach the Major Leagues when Donald Lutz made his debut with the Cincinnati Reds.

-With the move to the Sun Belt Conference approaching, 2013 was a year of transition for the Georgia State program, but it proved to be one of Frady’s most satisfying campaigns as he molded a very inexperienced roster into a 35-win club.
+The 2013 season was a year of transition for the Georgia State program, but the final season in the CAA proved to be one of Frady’s most satisfying campaigns as he molded a very inexperienced roster into a 35-win club.
 He steered a freshman-laden team that was unable to compete in the conference tournament due to CAA policy through a challenging schedule while overcoming several key injuries.

-The 2013 Panthers achieved the third-highest win total in school history with a 35-21 record, including a 14-13 mark in the CAA in a year in which the league had three NCAA teams.
+The Panthers achieved the third-highest win total in school history with a 35-21 record in 2013, including a 14-13 mark in the CAA in a year in which the league had three NCAA teams.
 That mark, earned while playing 15 road games against 12 home dates, would have qualified GSU for the conference tournament for the fourth time in five years had the Panthers been allowed to compete.

 In 2011, Frady guided the Panthers to the Colonial Athletic Association Championship tournament for the third straight year, one of only two teams to qualify in each of those three seasons.

-Georgia State’s pitching staff posted an all-time low 4.29 ERA during the 2011 season, second-best in the CAA and more than two runs lower than the Panthers’ 2010 mark.
+Georgia State’s pitching staff posted an all-time low 4.29 ERA during the 2011 season, second-best in the conference and more than two runs lower than the Panthers’ 2010 mark.

-In 2009, he led the squad to its first CAA Championship and NCAA Regional berth after a school record 39 wins, including a regular-season triumph at third-ranked Georgia Tech.
+In 2009, Frady led Georgia State to its most successful season ever with the Panthrs' first CAA Championship and NCAA Regional berth after a school-record 39 wins, including a regular-season triumph at third-ranked Georgia Tech.

-To go along with the school records for wins, the Panthers shattered the winning percentage mark and established new marks in runs scored, hits, saves, and strikeouts.
+To go along with the school records for wins, the Panthers shattered the winning percentage mark and established new standards for runs scored, hits, saves, and strikeouts.
 The squad also finished the regular season and CAA Tournament by tying the then-school record with eight straight wins.

-Under Frady’s tutelage, Jean-Michel Rochon-Salvas was named to the Brooks Wallace National Player-of-the-Year Preseason Watch List before the start of the season.
+Under Frady’s tutelage, Jean-Michel Rochon-Salvas was named to the Brooks Wallace National Player-of-the-Year Preseason Watch List.
 Logan earned the same honor in 2009.
 During that same time frame, catcher Marc Mimeault was named to the Johnny Bench Preseason Watch List in both years.

-Rochon-Salvas set a new career mark for hits, only to be broken by Logan, and finished.
+Rochon-Salvas set a new career mark for hits, only to be broken by Logan.
 He also earned CAA Scholar-Athlete of the Year accolades in both 2007 and 2008.
 During Mimeault’s senior year, he flirted with batting .400 most of the 2009 season, finishing the year with a .398 average.

 Frady also oversaw the advancement of closer Justin Malone, who earned Freshman All-America honors from both Baseball America and the National Collegiate Baseball Writers Association in 2009 to launch a standout career.
 Malone excelled as both a starter and reliever, finishing his career with 13 victories and a school-record 14 saves.